leongkkevin/leongkkevin.github.io/projectPage.markdown

 * [***Block Chain***]({{site.baseurl}}/blockChainNetwork/) <br>
     *Spring 2019 - C++* <br>
     Simulated a block chain network and creates a ledger between three networks

+Along with detailed engineering projects, I also have a <a href="https://kevinkleong.medium.com/the-rope-86eed6130fe7"> published Medium article </a> about the Rope Data Structure.

 Computer science is not "just code."
 The more I finished programming projects and developed my coding skills, the more I realized that studying computer science has taught me a way of logical problem solving that no other area of study can develop.
 Even developing and coding this website, I ran into troubles that were probably distinct to only my code.
 Yet, through the skills I learned from my classes and the projects above, I managed to fix them.
 <br>